-The bottom panel (Figure 18) must be removed from the bottom of the furnace for bottom return air.
-If bottom panel is still installed, go to page 14 for removal instructions.
+The bottom panel (Figure 31) must be removed from the furnace for bottom return air.
+If bottom panel is installed, go to page 16 for removal instructions.
 Position the furnace over the return air duct and secure together with sheet metal screws.
-The screws must penetrate the duct and furnace casing.
+The screws must penetrate the duct and furnace cabinet.